Firdos7691/AppConfigurationReadAndPush/README.md

 ![](https://github.com/Firdos7691/AppConfigurationReadAndPush/blob/main/Images/21.png)

-- Finally we done with push functioality now let's check read functionality.
+- Finally we done with push functionality now let's check read functionality.
 - Go to Read values tab in our application and enter key name in text box and hit the read button.